ceedee666/erp_scp_end_2_end/docs/rqk_overview.md

 1. This workflow creates an open review in the RQK database
 1. The workflow sends an email to the contact person of the order asking for a review of the order process.
 1. One the review is completed business rules modeled using the SAP Cloud Platform Business Rules service are used to determine the next process steps.
-If a bad review is provided a task to contact the customer is created in thedl workflow inbox of the user.
+If a bad review is provided a task to contact the customer is created in the workflow inbox of the user.

 ## Navigation